What are the Best ways to learn a foreign language

 With more and more technology available, we have numerous ways of enhancing our listening skills:

-By watching or listening to BBC news programmes, you will pick up the correct pronunciation, and by listening to different other sources, you will also become familiar with various accents and dialects.
+By watching or listening to BBC news programmes, you will pick up the Oxford English pronunciation.
+By listening to other sources such as CNN (an American news channel), you will also become familiar with various accents and dialects.
+These will then become helpful when we communicate with English speakers from different parts of the world.
+For tips on improving your speaking, keep reading!

 Read whatever text comes before you